Hooman Keshavarzi, MA, Psy.D

 Hooman Keshavarzi has also authored several published academic papers in recognized peer-reviewed journals on integrating Islamic spirituality into modern psychological practice.

 In addition to his academic training, Hooman Keshavarzi has studied Islamic theology both formally and informally.
 He is a student of Shaykh Muhammad Zakariya from Toronto, Canada, where he attended his hadith and spiritual discourses for a number of years.
 After moving to Chicago, he studied informally with Shaykh Azeemuddin Ahmed, later formally enrolling in Darussalam Academy for 4 years.
 During this time he also did some specialized coursework with Shaykh Amin Kholwadia in Islamic counseling.
 He then transferred to Darul Qasim where he is continuing his higher Islamic education.

 1-855-5KHALIL Ext: 703

-Dr. Fahad Khan has a Doctorate in Clinical Psychology and a Masters degree in Biomedical Sciences.
+Dr. Fahad Khan is a Licensed Clinical Psychologist with a Doctorate in Clinical Psychology and a Masters degree in Biomedical Sciences.
 He is also a Hafiz of the Qur’an (having committed the entire Qur’an to memory) and has studied Islamic studies with various scholars in the Muslim world and the US.
-He is currently a student at Darul Qasim continuing his Arabic and Islamic studies under the supervision of Sh.
-Amin Kholwadia.
+He is currently a student of Islamic studies and Arabic.
 He is a faculty member at Concordia University Chicago and College of DuPage.
-He has conducted research studies on help-seeking attitudes of Muslim Americans as well as the effects of Acculturation & Religiosity on Psychological Distress.
-The primary focus of his clinical training has been with children and adolescents suffering from serious mental illnesses.
-However, he has had a broad range of experiences dealing with individuals from all age groups and cultural backgrounds.
+He has conducted numerous research studies and have published book chapters and articles on Traditional Islamically-Integrated Psychotherapy (TIIP), help-seeking attitudes of Muslim Americans as well as the effects of Acculturation & Religiosity on Psychological Distress.
+He is a fellow of the International Association of Islamic Psychology and serves as an editor for the Journal of Muslim Mental Health.

 1-855-5KHALIL Ext.
 704